Flipper games for monadically stable graph classes: Relations to flip-flatness and existential monadic stability

-This subsection is devoted to proving the following lemma. \begin{lemma} Let $\CC$ be a class of graphs such that for every $r$ there exists $k$ such that Pseudo-Flipper wins the Pseudo-Flipper game of radius $r$ on any $G \in \CC$, in at most $k$ rounds.
-Then $\CC$ is flip-wide. \end{lemma} Together with Lemma~\ref{lem:sep-pseudo-flipper}, this yields the following corollary, proving the implication \eqref{it:sg}$\rightarrow$\eqref{it:fw} in Theorem~\ref{thm:main}. \begin{corollary} Let $\CC$ be a class of graphs such that for every $r$ there exists $k$ such that Separator wins the Separation game of radius $r$ on any $G \in \CC$, in at most $k$ rounds.
-Then $\CC$ is flip-wide. \end{corollary}
+This subsection is devoted to proving the following lemma. \begin{lemma} Let $\CC$ be a class of graphs such that for every $r$ there exists $k$ such that Flipper wins the confining separating game of radius $r$ on any $G \in \CC$, in at most $k$ rounds.
+Then $\CC$ is flip-flat. \end{lemma} Together with Lemma~\ref{lem:atomic_flip_to_separation}, this yields the following corollary, proving the implication \eqref{it:sg}$\rightarrow$\eqref{it:fw} in Theorem~\ref{thm:main}. \begin{corollary} Let $\CC$ be a class of graphs such that for every $r$ there exists $k$ such that Flipper wins the confining game with qf-definable separation of radius $r$ on any $G \in \CC$, in at most $k$ rounds.
+Then $\CC$ is flip-flat. \end{corollary}

 \begin{proof}[Proof of Lemma~\ref{lem:flipper_to_stable}]